Battle of the Colline Gate: Prelude

 In spring of 83 BC Lucius Cornelius Sulla Felix had returned to Italy at the head of a battle-hardened veteran army fresh from his victory over king Mithridates of Pontus in the First Mithridatic War.
 During 83–82 BC he and his allies had defeated the government's forces in several major battles.
 With their allies on the brink of disaster the Samnites and the Lucanians, who feared they would be next, decided to join the fray.
 The Samnite leader Pontius Telesinus rallied an army of 70,000 men from his own people and their allies (among others the Lucanians) and marched to raise the siege of Praeneste and rescue consul Gaius Marius, who was considered the heart of the anti-Sullan cause.

-Breaking the siege of Praeneste turned out to be nigh impossible.
+Breaking the siege of Praeneste turned out to be next to impossible.
 Sulla and his veteran army had dug themselves in behind formidable earthworks around the city.
 Telesinus, a highly experienced soldier, swiftly changed objectives and took his army on a night march towards Rome.

 When Sulla found out the Samnites were moving on Rome he sent his cavalry ahead to hinder them while he himself force-marched his army to the capital.
 The Samnite army arrived first, at daybreak, causing a lot of consternation in the city.
 After the first shock wore off the Romans sent out a cavalry force to delay the attackers.
 Unfortunately for the Romans, the battle-hardened Samnites easily dispatched the cavalry attack, killing many of them.
 However, the delay did allow a cavalry detachment sent ahead by Sulla to catch their breath, organize, and begin harassing the enemy.
 The arrival of Sulla's cavalry proved to the Romans and Samnites alike that Sulla was on his way.
 Telesinus decided to wait for Sulla's arrival and deployed his army slightly away from the Colline Gate.
 Sulla's main army arrived at noon and set up camp near to the temple of Venus Erucina, outside the walls of Rome, not far from the Colline Gate.

 Since Hannibal had made his camp within the third milestone [from Rome] the city had faced no greater danger than when Telesinus went from rank to rank of his army saying: 'Now the Romans face their last day.'
 Loudly he exhorted his army to defeat the Romans and destroy their city saying: 'These are the wolves who have been tearing at the liberty of Italy.
 They will never go away until we have cut down the wood that shelters them.'